ucsb-cs156/ucsb-cs156.github.io/topics/render/set_environment_variables.md

 * set whatever other environment variables are needed by the specific application (in this example, those are `ADMIN_EMAILS`, `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`

 ![cs156-render-environment-vars](https://user-images.githubusercontent.com/1119017/194436920-e8bd0361-7c8c-48ef-91c5-035373029c7c.gif)

+# Details

+* For a backend only application that does not use OAuth or a Database (e.g. the team01 exercise used in W22 and S22), you only need to define `PORT 8080` so that (a) the server starts on port 8080, and (b) port 8080 is mapped to the https port that is exposed to the public internet.